Seeders/GUTS/README.md

 ## Features

+GUTS has any feature you have the GUTS to implement.  haha this never gets old.
+No but seriously, GUTS is extremely versatile and is built to be customized.

 GUTS includes a simple tower defense game and various assets to demonstrate its capabilities.
 The toolkit is built around the following core object types:

 ### Core Object Types